philthephatman/awesome-hacking-lists/udpsec.md

 - [oni](https://github.com/onivim/oni) - Oni: Modern Modal Editing - powered by Neovim
 - [uProxy-p2p](https://github.com/UWNetworksLab/uProxy-p2p) - Internet without borders
 - [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw七巧板 provides a set of web components based on Angular5+.
 The main purpose of Jigsaw is to help the application developers to construct complex & intensive interacting & user friendly web pages.
 Jigsaw is supporting the development of all applications of Big Data Product of ZTE.
-- [octohint](https://github.com/pd4d10/octohint) - The missing IntelliSense hint feature for GitHub
+- [octohint](https://github.com/pd4d10/octohint) - The missing IntelliSense hint for GitHub and GitLab

 ## Vim script